MikeHopley/ftl-ships-strategy/index.md

 Remember to use your Crystal tactically when defending against boarders!
 You have good boarding crew, so a teleporter is a good fallback plan if weapons are lacking.

 You have three empty system slots to fill, so try to buy your first system a little earlier than usual.
-[Defence drones work well on this ship](https://i.imgur.com/xtqlP7k.jpg), as all rooms are outside the blind spot.
+[Defence drones cover this ship well](https://i.imgur.com/xtqlP7k.jpg), as all rooms are outside the blind spot.

 ### Balance Mod